sidwarkd/p1_epaper_dev_kit/README.md

   - PCB design fits perfectly into included enclosure which can be 3D printed if desired.

 ## Display Power
 The display is powered by the P1S3 pin on the P1 Module.
-Connecting the display directly to the 3.3V rail would create a constant current draw even with the display is put into hibernate mode.
-By connecting the display's power rail to an IO pin on the P1 module we can get 0 power draw from the display when not in use.
+Connecting the display directly to the 3.3V rail would create a constant current draw even when the display is put into hibernate mode.
+By connecting the display's power rail to an IO pin on the P1 module we can get zero power draw from the display when not in use.
 Since the display is e-paper it can hold it's display while drawing **zero power**.

-To turn the display on in firmware simple do:
+To turn the display on in firmware:

 ```c
 pinMode(P1S3, OUTPUT);